Do Car Insurance and Registration Addresses Have to Match?

 This system matches registration documents with auto policies using the Vehicle Identification Number (VIN) as well as the name of the owner.
 If there are multiple owners, each of them needs to be listed on the insurance.
 You don’t need to be named a driver but as insured by the policy.
 If the names listed aren’t a match, it could lead to a fine.

 As to whether you can register the car at a different address, the answer is a little hazy.
 It is not a legal requirement to have the same address for your auto insurance identification card as your registration, but the DMV recommends that you do so for convenience.
-Some insurance companies might even require that policy address and registration address match in order to write your coverage.
+Some insurance companies might even require that the policy address and registration address match in order to write your coverage.

-It’s also important to know that if you move or otherwise change residences, you usually have 10 days to change the address on any vehicle with active registration.
+It’s also important to know that if you move or otherwise change residences, you usually have ten days to change the address on any vehicle with active registration.
 Even if the address remains the same on the insurance, you won’t be fined for having different addresses listed.

 Each state has its own rules regarding registered addresses on car insurance.
-While as a whole, most states don’t require the two to match, that may not be the case in every situation.
+While, as a whole, most states don’t require the two to match, that may not be the case in every situation.
 As long as the insurance coverage is valid, the addresses don’t need to match.
 Regardless, for convenience purposes, it’s a good idea to just change the address on both pieces of information when you relocate to a new address.

 Why You Might Have Two Separate Addresses Listed on Your Auto Insurance